chrsr/example-node-jasmine/README.md

     node app.js

 ## Further options (todo?)
+- Add NPM step to only run named test (included as param)
 - Add a linter (JSHint, ESHint) to the test step
 - Create alternative QUnit or Mocha setup / examples
 - Use Grunt or Gulp task runners?
 (In my opinion not needed)